 If I thought putting themselves down helped my clients to recover from their problems, I’d say “Do it.
 Really stick the boot in.
 Go for the jugular.”

-Talking to yourself in a supportive way doesn’t mean you strut around thinking you’re all that and a bag of chips – I know that being perceived as arrogant is a major worry for people who overeat.
+Talking to yourself in a supportive way doesn’t mean you strut around thinking you’re all that and a bag of chips – I know that being arrogant is a major worry for people who overeat.

 What it does mean is that, while you still hold yourself personally accountable and treat others well, you also treat yourself with kindness, compassion and respect.